 With a Home Equity Line of Credit, you are borrowing money from the available equity in your home.
 A home's equity is typically defined as the difference between the appraised value of the home and the outstanding mortgage balance.
 Generally you can borrower up to 80% of the value of your home less the amount you owe.

-Offer available for new applications submitted between 11/01/17 and 1/31/18.
+* Offer available for new applications submitted by 5/31/18.
 All home loan programs are subject to credit qualification, income verification, and collateral evaluation.
 Additional restrictions, limitations and exclusions may apply.
 Property insurance, may include flood insurance, required.
 Home Equity Line of Credit features variable rates based on the Prime Rate published each day in The Wall Street Journal Money Rates Table (the "Index"), plus a margin.
 The APR can change monthly, but will not vary above 18% APR, or below 2.99% APR for 1-4 family owner-occupied/second homes.
 For non-owner occupied 1-4 family homes the APR will not go below 4.99%.
-The index as of the last date changed on 12/14/17 is 4.50%.
-As of 12/14/17, the variable rate for home equity credit lines of $20,000-$250,000, with a combined-loan-to-value ratio (CLTV) up to 75% range from 4.25% APR to 5.00% APR on an owner-occupied 1-4 family residence and from 5.75% APR to 6.00% APR on non-owner occupied 1-4 family homes.
-APR includes a 0.50% interest rate discount for maintaining automatic loan payments (ALP) from a Fremont Bank personal checking account3.
+The index as of the last date changed on 3/22/18 is 4.75%.
+As of 3/22/18, the variable rate for home equity credit lines of $20,000-$250,000, with a combined-loan-to-value ratio (CLTV) up to 75% range from 4.625% APR to 5.25% APR on an owner-occupied 1-4 family residence and from 6.00% APR to 6.25% APR on non-owner occupied 1-4 family homes.
+APR includes a 0.50% interest rate discount for maintaining automatic loan payments (ALP) from a Fremont Bank personal checking account.
+ALP discount only applicable as long as automatic payments are set up from a Fremont Bank personal checking account.
+Only one ALP discount per home equity line of credit will apply.
+The removal of any discount will increase the rate.
 Higher rates may apply for credit limits below $20,000 or above $250,000, and/or lien position.
 Rates are subject to change without notice.

 We may reduce or suspend your credit limit if any of the conditions that existed at the time your HELOC was opened change significantly, such as the value of your home declines, we reasonably believe you may no longer be able meet the repayment terms, or you default on a material provision of your HELOC agreement.